About Safety and Infection Prevention and Control Professional Development

 Available in English and Bahasa Indonesia

-This 9.2-hour professional development course on Workplace Safety and Infection Control and Prevention will provide you with the knowledge and skills to keep you and your clients safe.
+This 9.2-hour professional development course on Workplace Safety and Infection Prevention and Control will provide you with the knowledge and skills to keep you and your clients safe.
 In this evidence-informed course, you will cover:

 - Disease transmission